- Prof Daniel Carey

 Visiting Fellowships & Artist-in-Residencies

-Throughout 2020, the Centre will host Visiting Fellowships and Artist-in-Residencies that will aim to engage new publics in the humanities and arts practice and research.
-The application process opened in December 2019 and further details may be found in the call documentation.
+Throughout 2021-22, the Centre will host Visiting Fellowships and Artist-in-Residencies that will aim to engage new publics in the humanities and arts practice and research.

 Conferences & Events

-A regular Seminar Series which will stimulate new research and debate about arts and culture in practice and research.
-Our speaker series aims to stimulate new research and debate about the role of arts and culture in society, addressing issues of creativity, cultural value, policy and impact.
-We will critically interrogate the structures, functions and impacts of cultural policy and practice globally, with a research focus on both cultural production and consumption.
+A regular CCAR Seminar Series stimulates new research and debate about arts and culture in practice and research.
+Discussions consider the role of arts and culture in society, addressing issues of creativity, cultural value, policy and impact.
+As the Centre develops, we will seek to interrogate the structures, functions and impacts of cultural policy and practice globally, with a research focus on both cultural production and consumption.

 View the special issue for the University Network of European Capitals of Culture, March, 2021 on the theme of “European Capitals of Culture: The Art of Reimagining”.